-There are currently 58 petroleum storage facilities listed on the license, not including a large bulk tank that has been permanently closed (Tank No. 611-09).
-BNL remained in full compliance with MPF license requirements in 2021, which include monitoring groundwater near six above-ground storage tanks at the MPF.
-The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment is functional.
+There are currently 58 active petroleum storage facilities listed on the license.
+BNL remained in full compliance with MPF license requirements in 2022, which includes monitoring groundwater near five active above-ground storage tanks at the MPF.
+The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure highlevel monitoring and secondary containment is functional.
 Tank integrity is also checked periodically.
 Groundwater monitoring consists of monthly checks for the presence of floating products and twice-yearly analyses for VOCs and semi-volatile organic compounds (SVOCs).
-In 2021, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
-However, two SVOCs were found above NYS Ambient Water Quality Standards - phenols and naphthalene that were most likely attributable to a crosscontamination issue at a third-party analytical lab that performed the testing.
-See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results.
+In 2022, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
+One SVOC was found above NYS Ambient Water

+Quality Standards - total phenols; however, this compound was flagged by the contract analytical laboratory as an estimated value that was below minimum detection levels.
+See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results in areas where bulk petroleum products are being stored.